-- training session (people may leave before the end of the training, so it would be good to distributed it early). - Participants to training events are kindly invited to fill in the evaluation form before to leave the training room and return it back to the trainers. - Trainers are tasked to collect the evaluation form at the end of the event.

-EOSC-hub_Training_Event_Reporting_form

-- After the event, the trainers are kindly invited to use this template to produce a report about the event.
-The report will be used to monitor the work plan and produce metrics. - The report has to be sent to: giuseppe.larocca@egi.eu. - Care should be taken for data protection issues, e.g., all personal information of participants should be removed if there are not permit from them. - After the event, WP11 members and/or organiser also need to populate: - o The list of EOSC events61. - O The dissemination activities62.
+- Participants to training events are kindly invited to fill in the evaluation form before to leave the training room and return it back to the trainers. - Trainers are tasked to collect the evaluation form at the end of the event. - EOSC-hub_Training_Event_Reporting_form - After the event, the trainers are kindly invited to use this template to produce a report about the event.
+The report will be used to monitor the work plan and produce metrics. - The report has to be sent to: giuseppe.larocca@egi.eu. - Care should be taken for data protection issues, e.g., all personal information of participants should be removed if there are not permit from them. - After the event, WP11 members and/or organiser also need to populate: - The list of EOSC events61. - The dissemination activities62.

-Filling the forms:
+Filling the fe orms: